 All ladder faculty of departments and programs in the Faculty of Arts and Sciences are invited to attend and vote in the Yale College Faculty Meetings.
 In addition, full-time paid adjuncts in all ranks, full-time senior lectors, full-time lectors with appointments for more than one year, full-time senior lecturers, and full-time lecturers with appointments for more than one year are also invited to attend and vote.
-Certain other individuals who have continuing and significant interactions with undergraduates may also attend and vote.
-This group includes non-ladder instructional faculty who serve as chairs, directors of undergraduate studies, or residential college deans or heads; ladder faculty in professional schools who regularly teach in Yale College, deans in the FAS Dean's Office; assistant, associate, and deputy provosts; and Officers of the University.
+Certain other persons who have continuing and significant interactions with undergraduates may also attend and vote.
+This group includes non-ladder instructional faculty who serve as chairs, directors of undergraduate studies, or residential college deans or heads; ladder faculty in professional schools who regularly teach in Yale College; deans in the Yale College Dean's Office; deans in the FAS Dean's Office; assistant, associate, and vice provosts; and Officers of the University.